damonchandler/ansible/qs_fw/qs_firewall/README.md

 ------------
 Git is required to perform any cloning commands.

 The application-based firewall is generally installed by default in the chosen Linux targets.
-The roles does also perform an install task (using the yum or apt modules) in the event that the chosen distribution do not otherwise have the application (and all dependencies) installed already.
+The roles does also perform an install task (using the yum or apt modules) in the event that the chosen distribution does not otherwise have the application (and all dependencies) installed.

 Local Ansible install is also required in order to locally perform 'ansible-playbook' or 'ansible-pull' commands against the target - https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html.